 Most contractors will take care of the waste from start to finish.
 However, this might not be the case in all circumstances.
 Before making the refurbishment contract, the issue can be added in the checklist of issues that need to be raised.

 Office refurbishment involves improving an existing working space.
 However, a fit-out involves developing a new space that is not occupied.
 On certain occasions, the term ‘office fit-out’ is used to describe the process of making interior spaces ready for occupation.

 Office partitioning is the stylish division of office space to create sub-offices and other office sections such as kitchens, breakout areas, boardrooms and meeting rooms.
 Office partitioning helps to plan and divide an open floor plan space for various functions.

 This depends on the arrangements made with the landlord.
 However, refurbishment companies can help in dismounting of the existing partitions and remounting them.

 Yes, they can.
 But this is also subject to the company which you choose to do the partitioning.
-Often, the glass partitioning also comes with an aluminium partitioning framework that can have a finish of any colour.
-The finish is made using paint, wall coverings, vinyl, or suitable films that have company colours and logos.
+Often, the glass partitioning also comes with an aluminum partitioning framework that can have a finish of any colour.
+The finish is made using paint, wall coverings, vinyl, or suitable films that have company colors and logos.

 Yes.
 Refurbishments may involve combining rooms.
 However, this may necessitate the consultation of an architect if a wall is to be knocked down.
 In addition, the building regulation authority may need to be notified as well.